If you have any questions on what it takes to be an AVLL Umpire feel free to reach out to the umpires in charge:

 AA DIVISION BONUS: The two (2) AA teams with the most umpire points, including bonus points, will receive a 1st round bye in the playoffs.
-The last two (2) teams will have a play-in game preceding the first round, while the other three (3) teams will be seeded by random draw.
+The bottom four (4) teams will have a play-in game preceding the first round, while the remaining four (4) teams will be seeded by random draw.

-BONUS POINTS: One point will be given for each umpire clinic and meeting attended by a parent.
-Also, we will have challenges during the year where you can earn bonus points for umping certain games.
-Clinic/Meeting and Bonus points will be applied for the AVLL INCENTIVE PROGRAM and for the AA DIVISION BONUS, but not for the MINIMUM GAME REQUIREMENT.
+BONUS POINTS: Two points will be awarded to each team volunteer who attends the D55 Umpire Field Mechanics clinic.
+Two points will also be given to each AA Manager for attending one of the D55 Rules clinics.
+One point will be given to each team volunteer who attends one of the D55 Rules clinics after they successfully umpire one game.
+We may also have challenges during the year where you can earn bonus points for umpiring certain games or attending clinics.
+Bonus points will be applied for the AVLL INCENTIVE PROGRAM and for the AA DIVISION BONUS, but not for the MINIMUM GAME REQUIREMENTS.

 T-Ball, Rookie, and Single A, Umpire volunteers should consider umpiring the plate and bases for AA & AAA division games for additional experience prior to moving into the Majors & Intermediate divisions.